MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-overview-visual-studio.md

 |Preview in Teams     |This option launches the Teams web client and lets you preview Teams app in their browser.         |
 |Zip App Package     |This option generates a Teams app package in the `Build` folder under the project.
 You can upload the package to Teams client and run the Teams app.         |

-The following operations aren't supported in Teams Toolkit for Visual Studio yet compared to Teams Toolkit for Visual Studio Code, however they're planned in the future product road-map.
+The following operations aren't supported in Teams Toolkit for Visual Studio yet compared to Teams Toolkit for Visual Studio Code, however they're planned in the future product road map.

 * Add another Teams capabilities to your Teams app.
 * Add more Azure resources to your Teams app